What is SRE?

 The time-to-market has significantly reduced, with organizations and their customers expecting faster results.
 This has led to frequent releases and continuous improvements, thereby enabling teams to remain updated with emerging technologies and tools.
 This further empowers organizations in accelerating their software engineering cycle.
 While Devops ensures gradual changes to processes, SRE hinges on reducing failure cost as and when new releases are made.

 Irrespective of the approach followed, SRE or DevOps, measuring everything is imperative.
 While DevOps measures everything at operations and development phases, SRE emphasizes operations to be the achilles heel of most issues.
 Therefore, prescriptive measuring with aspects such as efforts, outages, uptime, and availability is emphasized in SRE.

 Large organizations have their teams operating in distributed directions, which further creates silos and makes reliability challenging.
 While DevOps is focused on eliminating silos within organizations, SRE enables sharing ownership of production with developers.
 A single tool is used so that both operators and developers have the same approach of working abreast production.

 Accepting Failure as Normal

 DevOps concentrates on preventative measures for any issue, however, it accepts failure as inevitable, in turn making the teams learn and grow.
-On the other hand, site reliability engineering identifies the root cause of issues, trying to balance new releases against failures.
+On the other hand, SRE identifies the root cause of issues, trying to balance new releases against failures.
 Key identifiers of issues in SRE are classified into service-level objectives (SLOs) and service-level indicators (SLIs).